-Hoosiers filed 13,455 complaints about unwanted calls in 2013.
-That number is down nearly 36 percent from last year.
-The reduction in complaints is due to the aggressive enforcement efforts of the Indiana Attorney General's office and the Federal Trade Commission.
-Even though we are making progress, Indiana consumers are still plagued with phone calls playing automated messages known as robocalls.
+Hoosiers filed 13,455 complaints about unwanted calls in 2014.
+Despite the aggressive enforcement efforts of the Indiana Attorney General's office and the Federal Trade Commission, Hoosiers are still plagued with phone calls playing automated messages known as robocalls.
 In fact, more than 50 percent of the complaints filed last year were regarding robocalls.

 The Attorney General’s Office is working hard to identify ways to better trace illegal calls, prosecute violators and combat caller-ID spoofing.

 Continue enforcement actions against robocallers and Do Not Call violators

 Discuss solutions with industry leaders, elected officials, regulators and consumer groups